Harnessing Home Equity in Oregon: ‘Buy Before You Sell’ With a Bridge Loan

 • 80-10-10 (piggyback) loan: This option is called a piggyback loan because you would be taking a first mortgage and second mortgage out at the same time to fund your new purchase — this means that you would only need 10% down.
 For buyers who can’t make as large of a down payment before selling their previous home, this could be a solution that helps them avoid the cost of mortgage insurance.
 You would, however, still be carrying the cost of three mortgage payments until you sell your current home and can pay off the second mortgage.

-• A 401k loan: Borrowing against your retirement account comes with some benefits and drawbacks — your repayment period will be relatively short (up to 5 years), and your monthly payment will likely be high.
+• A 401k loan: While borrowing against your retirement account comes with some benefits, such as avoiding early withdrawal penalties and taxes, it comes with drawbacks.
+Your repayment period will be relatively short (up to 5 years) and your monthly payment will likely be high.
 This could affect your ability to qualify for your new mortgage, as your lender will need to include this monthly payment when calculating your debt-to-income ratio.
 If your 401k plan allows, you might be able to borrow up to $50,000 to put toward your new purchase.

 Are there modern ways to buy a house before I sell?